What animals will you see on a visit to the Zoo during the winter months?

 - Addra gazelle, lesser kudu, and warthogs may be visible in their outdoor habitats if the temperature is over 40 and weather conditions are appropriate.
 Additionally, the Cape porcupines may be visible in their outdoor habitats if the temperature is over 35 and weather conditions are appropriate.

-- Bobcats and otters are on exhibit in all weather.
+- Bobcat, otters, and hellbenders are on exhibit in all weather.

 - The Farmyard area will be open weather permitting.
-Alpaca, sheep, donkeys, pigs, goats, and peafowl are visible there throughout the winter.
+Alpaca, sheep, donkeys, pigs, goats, Trumpeter swans, and peafowl are visible there throughout the winter.
+The Miniature Texas longhorns may be visible when it’s above 40.

 Rides, Concessions & Gift Shop